Ruzzie/Ruzzie.Common.Security/README.md

 # Ruzzie.Common.Security
-Some .net encrypt decrypt service with dataprotectoin
+Encryption Service with DataProtection and PaswordHasher